Nictiz/eu-nl-compared/maps/xtehr2zibs2024/SubstanceUse-AlcoholUse-comments.md

 # SubstanceUse

 ## General comments
-Both the EHDS model and the zib seem to model an observation of a period (this may be a current period, without end date), but metadata about the observation, like a date on which the observation was made, is missing in both models.
+Both the EHDS model and the zib seem to model an observation of single period (this may be a current period, without end date).
+In both models, metadata about the observation, such as when the observation was made, is absent.
+"Alcohol" in the EHDS should be replaces by "Substance" throughout the model.

-The zib has a AlcoholUseStatus which is a mix of the status at the time of the observation and the history.
+In addition the zib has a DrugUseStatus indicating whether there was any drug use in the past or present (we must assume at the time of the observation).
 The EHDS model has only header.status of which the definition is "Status of the patient’s alcohol use."
-This is probably an error, as the header should contain metadata of the _registration_ of the SubstanceUse instance.
+This is most probably an error, as the header should contain metadata of the _registration_ of the SubstanceUse instance.

-There may be an issue with units of the amount of substance consumed.
-The zib has "unis per time unit", the EHDS model has "volume per time unit".
-The zib lacks routeOfAdministration.
+There is an issue with EHDSSubstanceUse.frequencyAndQuantity.period.
+Its data type is _Period_, this should probably be _Quantity_.